xentixar/php_starter_template/README.md

 4. **Navigate to the .env file and configure database**

-5. **Navigate to the .env file and replace the 'APP_URI' value to your actual url**
+5. **Navigate to the .env file and replace the 'APP_URI' value to your actual directory**

-6. **Navigate to the .htaccess file and replace the 'RewriteBase' value to your actual url**
+6. **Navigate to the .htaccess file and replace the 'RewriteBase' value to your actual directory**

 7. **Run the project:**